BryanBoru/Open-To-Adventure/readme.md

 ## Versioning

-I try my best to use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/BryanBoru/Open-To-Adventure/tags).

 ## Acknowledgments